 Please contact us by sending an email to:

-Elspeth is co-chair of the council, together with Silke.
+Elspeth is Chair of the council.
 By joining the council she hopes to help facilitate social and academic integration for new and international PhDs alongside helping to support the PhD and Postdoc community at IBED through the organisation of a wide variety of events.

-Silke is co-chair of the council, along with Elspeth, she also serve as council secretary, and the point of contact for PhDs and postdocs in the Theoretical and Computational Ecology (TCE) department.
+Silke is the point of contact for PhDs and postdocs in the Theoretical and Computational Ecology (TCE) department.
 She hopes to contribute to a friendly and engaging work environment within IBED, one where PhDs and postdocs can come together and enjoy their time in this institute for however long they are here.

 Kat joined the PhD/Postdoc council in 2018 to add an invaluable postdoctoral perspective on career development, social initiatives, and institutional cohesion.
 She has previously served on other graduate council membership boards at two Universities during her graduate career.
 To facilitate a smooth transition to newly minted PhD candidates, and assist PhD's completing their tenure in graduate school, Kat has formulated the "Buddy System" which creates mentor-student dyads between new and established PhD's, and PhD's with Postdocs, within IBED.

 Exchange between scientists, both professionally and socially, is very important - for our research and for a good working environment.
 Max is a PhD candidate from EPB.
 Together with Maja, he is organising the monthly PhD/PostDoc events where PhD candidates and PostDocs come together to talk about skills, career issues or to just have a good time.
 He is also organising the monthly IBED seminars together with Sara.